15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • It uses an MVC module, which is easy to learn.

-• The platform has a steep learning curve and limited inbuilt features.
+• The platform has a steep learning curve and is limited in built-in features.

 • It is often considered too lightweight.
 Many add-ons are required to enhance the limited default functionality.